CU-CloudCollab/aws-manage-lifecycles/README.md

 1. In the AWS Console, navigate to `Lambda > Functions > lambda-manage-lifecycle`.
 1. Click on the `Test` button.
 This will bring up the `Input test event` dialog.
 1. Since this Lambda function ignores its input, and we just care about invoking the function, you can use any sample test data.
 Leave the default `Hello World` sample event template as is, and click on `Save and test`.
-1. Check that the function saw the EC2 instances you tagged with lifecycle policies in the `Log out` window.
+1. Check that the function saw the EC2 instances you tagged with lifecycle policies in the `Log output` window.
 1. The function doesn't output anything as a specific result, so you will see `null` as the overall execution result in the AWS Console.

 ## Customizing the function